ryanorsinger/intro-to-deep-learning-with-keras/README.md

 - Each layer is the application of geometric transformations of the tensor data

 ### What Deep Learning is *not*
-- How brains function in living things
+- Inaccessible mathematics
-- Inaccessible mathematics or beyond your understanding
+- Beyond your understanding
 - Free from bias and prejudice.
 (Biased inputs mean biased outputs)

 ## What is Deep Learning good for?
-- Categorization tasks
+- Categorization tasks (binary classification, multiclass classification)
 - Regressions
 - Clustering
-- Dimensionality reduction

 ### Vocabulary
-- Tensor: a basic data structure in machine learning, a container for data can hold n dimensional matrices, usually numerical data
+- Tensor: a basic data structure in machine learning, a container for data can hold n dimensional matrices, usually numerical data (np
 - Scalar: A tensor that holds only one number  (a zero dimensional tensor)
 - Vector: A one dimensional array of numbers (a one dimensional tensor)
 - Matrices: An array of vectors. (a two dimensional tensor)